 Rain gardens, like any native plant garden, look different from year 1 to year 3.
-There is variation depending on the age and type of plants you choose, but these photos give a general idea of what to expect your rain garden to look like from year to year.
+There is variation depending on the age and type of plants you choose, but these photos give a general idea of what to expect your rain garden to look like from year to year and from spring to fall.
 By year three, your plants will likely be well established.